kaoslash/ansible-role-fluentbit/README.md

 Author Information
 ------------------

-This role was created in 2019 by [Rachide Ouattara](https://orachide.chidix.fr/).
+Original role was created in 2019 by [Rachide Ouattara](https://orachide.chidix.fr/).